 Required Tools: Flat iron, heat protectant spray or gel

-- First you need to wash, dry, and finally brush your hair extensions in order to prepare them for the installation and straightening.
-Attach the extensions the way you normally do, and brush everything together once more.
+- First, you need to wash, dry, and finally brush your hair extensions to prepare them for installation and straightening.
+Attach the extensions the way you normally do and brush everything together once more.

-- Again, you need to protect your locks, as well as the extensions from the heat.
-Spray some heat protectant or if you’re using a gel, apply some on your fingers and brush them through in order to distribute it all over.
+- Again, you need to protect your locks, as well as the extensions, from the heat.
+Spray some heat protectant or if you’re using a gel, apply some on your fingers and brush them through to distribute it all over.
 That will protect your extensions from any damage.